 Practical study in psychosocial intervention, health care administration, and nutritional skills commonly needed by the certified athletic trainer.
 Review of selected educational competencies and proficiencies instructed and evaluated during the athletic training students' educational career.
-Emphasis on meeting the competencies and proficiencies as set forth by the Joint Review Committee on Athletic Training.
+Emphasis on meeting the competencies and proficiencies as set forth by the Commission on Accreditation of Athletic Training Education.
 Prereq: ESSM 141.
 (Formerly PHED 451)